Self-similar scaling limits of non-increasing Markov chains: Applications

 clearly defines a random composition of $n$, of length $K^{(n)}$.
-Thanks to the Markov property of $X$, the random sequence $(C^{(n)},n\geq 1)$ has the following \textit{regenerative} property:
+Thanks to the Markov property of $X$, the random sequence $(C^{(n)},n\geq1)$ has the following \textit{regenerative} property:

 This is called a \textit{regenerative composition}.
-Conversely, starting from a regenerative composition $(C^{(n)},n\geq 1)$, we build, for each $n \geq 1$, a strictly decreasing Markov chain $X_n$ starting at $n$ by setting
+Conversely, starting from a regenerative composition $(C^{(n)},n\geq1)$, we build, for each $n \geq1$, a strictly decreasing Markov chain $X_n$ starting at $n$ by setting

-The transition probabilities of the chain are $p_{n,k}=\mathbb P(C^{(n)}_{1} = n -k)$ for $0 \leq k <n$, $p_{n,n}=0$ for $n \geq 1$ and $p_{0,0}=1$.
+The transition probabilities of the chain are $p_{n,k}=\mathbb P(C^{(n)}_{1} = n -k)$ for $0 \leq k <n$, $p_{n,n}=0$ for $n \geq1$ and $p_{0,0}=1$.

-Regenerative compositions have been studied in great detail by Gnedin and Pitman \cite{GPreg} under the additional following \textit{consistency} property: for all $n\geq 2$, if $n$ balls are thrown at random into an ordered series of boxes according to $C^{(n)}$, then the composition of $n-1$ obtained by deleting one ball uniformly at random is distributed according to $C^{(n-1)}$.
+Regenerative compositions have been studied in great detail by Gnedin and Pitman \cite{GPreg} under the additional following \textit{consistency} property: For all $n\geq2$, if $n$ balls are thrown at random into an ordered series of boxes according to $C^{(n)}$, then the composition of $n-1$ obtained by deleting one ball uniformly at random is distributed according to $C^{(n-1)}$.
 Gnedin and Pitman \cite{GPreg} show in particular that regenerative consistent compositions can be constructed via (unkilled) subordinators through the following procedure.
-Let $\xi$ be such a subordinator and $(U_i,i\geq 1)$ an independent sequence of i.i.d. random variables uniformly distributed on $(0,1)$.
-Construct from this an ordered partition of $[n]$, say, $(B^{(n)}_1,...,B^{(n)}_{K^{(n)}})$, by considering that $i$ and $j$ are in the same block i.f.f. $U_i$ and $U_j$ are in the same open interval component of $[0,1]\backslash\{1-\exp(-\xi_t), t \geq 0 \}^{\mathrm{cl}}$.
+Let $\xi$ be such a subordinator and $(U_i,i\geq1)$ be an independent sequence of i.i.d. random variables uniformly distributed on $(0,1)$.
+Construct from this an ordered partition of $[n]$, say, $(B^{(n)}_1,\ldots,B^{(n)}_{K^{(n)}})$, by declaring that $i$ and $j$ are in the same block if and only if $U_i$ and $U_j$ are in the same open interval component of $[0,1]\backslash\{1-\exp(-\xi_t), t \geq0 \}^{\mathrm{cl}}$.
 The order of blocks is naturally induced by the left-to-right order of open interval components.
-Then $((\#B^{(n)}_1,...,\#B^{(n)}_{K^{(n)}} ), n \geq 1)$ defines a regenerative consistent composition.
+Then $((\#B^{(n)}_1,\ldots,\#B^{(n)}_{K^{(n)}} ), n \geq1)$ defines a regenerative consistent composition.
 Conversely, each regenerative consistent composition can be constructed in that way from a subordinator.